eddmann/garmin-connect-mcp/README.md

 uv run garmin-connect-mcp-auth
 ```

-This will prompt for your credentials (and MFA code if needed) and save them to `.env`.
+This will prompt for your credentials and save them to `.env`.

 #### Manual Setup